NayakVandana/laravel_auth_profile_crud_task/README.md

 ## Project setup

-1) This repo git clone project set
+1) Project set using this repo

 2) Composer install